Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: COMET Retraining

 From this experiment, we conclude that removing such blind spots from COMET - once identified - might need more effort than simply training on additional synthetic data.
-We leave a more extensive analysis of biases in the training data (e.g. unpunished number mismatches) and further experiments on weakness-targeted training for future work.
+We hypothesise is that the XLM-R component learns very similar representations for numbers and rare words like named entities during pretraining which could be hard to reverse with finetuning only. \citet{lin-etal-2020-birds} show that pretrained language models are surprisingly bad at guessing the correct number from context (e.g. "A bird usually has [MASK] legs.") which supports this hypothesis.
+Several other works also find that task-specific models often struggle with numbers and named entities such as in summarisation \citep{zhao-etal-2020-reducing} or question answering \citep{dua-etal-2019-drop, kim-etal-2021-seen}.
+We leave a more extensive analysis of biases in the human evaluation training data (e.g. unpunished number mismatches) and further experiments on weakness-targeted training for future work.